rforbiodatascience23/Group_10_project/README.md

 - Pelagia Derizioti s222822

 ## Overview
 The project seeks to reconstruct visual models based on a specific dataset.
-The primary goal is to enhance comprehension of the process involved in building these models and derive informed decisions and conclusions from the dataset
+The primary goal is to enhance comprehension of the process involved in building these models and derive informed decisions and conclusions from the dataset.

+Parameters found in the dataset (Mean, SE, Worst):
 1. load the data
 2. clean the data
 3. create augment